 - Jesuit Founders’ Scholarship at the University of Detroit Mercy

-- Phi Theta Kappa Transfer Scholarship at the University of Michigan, University of Detroit Mercy
+- Phi Theta Kappa Transfer Scholarship at several regional universities

 Applicants must submit an Honors Program application form along with their high school transcript and a letter of recommendation from a teacher or counselor.
 High school applicants must also submit a general college application form and a high school transcript to the HFC Admissions Office.

-A limited number of scholarships covering tuition and based solely on merit are available to qualified students.
+A limited number of merit based scholarships covering tuition are available to qualified students.
 Successful applicants to the program are automatically considered for scholarships.

 For more information contact: